How to take BRONCHITOL® (mannitol) inhalation powder

 How to clean your BRONCHITOL inhaler

-Your inhaler should give you the correct dose of medicine for 7 days without needing cleaning.
-However, if your inhaler does need cleaning:
+Your inhaler may be used for 7 days without needing cleaning.
+However, if your inhaler does need cleaning :

 • Make sure your inhaler is empty